DennisPing/Windows-10-Cpp-MinGW64/README.md

 **Note: You need to be running Terminal as an Administrator in order to do choco install.**

 MinGW-64 is the Windows equivalent of GCC.
-It even comes with the gdb debugger!
+It even comes with the gdb debugger! :heart_eyes:

 ```
 choco install mingw